-Enables you to allow mouse activity to awaken the system from power saving mode.
+This option enables you to allow keyboard or mouse activity to awaken the system from power saving mode.

-USB Resume from S3 (Disabled)
+USB Resume from S1-S3 (Enabled)

 When set to Enabled, the system power will resume the system from a power saving mode if there is any USB port activity.